crashuniverse/grommet/src/js/components/DropButton/README.md

 **onOpen**

-Callback for when the drop is opened
+Callback for when the drop is opened.

 ```
 function